refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 [**daisyUI**](https://daisyui.com) is an open source UI library built on top of [**TailwindCSS**](https://tailwindcss.com/docs/installation).
-It provides short, component oriented, semantic classes composed from regular longer Tailwind class strings that typically contribute to clumsy markup in an application. daisyUI hosts a growing collection of prestyled templates for components like buttons, menus and tabs with responsive, size, shape and color variants.
+It provides short, component-oriented, semantic classes composed from regular, longer Tailwind class strings that typically contribute to clumsy markup in an application. daisyUI hosts a growing collection of pre-styled templates for components like buttons, menus, and tabs with responsive, size, shape, and color variants.

-Composing responsive, color, size and shape variant classes manually with the `@apply` directive is practically inefficient with plain TailwindCSS classes. daisyUI does this out-of-the-box.
-On top of that, these component styles can be overriden or extended with usual TailwindCSS utilities.
-As a result, daisyUI brings the convenience of using smaller class names, a smaller CSS file size, configurable number of variants as well as greater customization without compromising much of the code quality.
+Composing responsive, color, size, and shape variant classes manually with the `@apply` directive is practically inefficient with plain TailwindCSS classes. daisyUI does this out-of-the-box.
+On top of that, these component styles can be overridden or extended with the usual TailwindCSS utilities.
+As a result, daisyUI offers the convenience of using smaller class names, a smaller CSS file size, configurable number of variants, and greater customization without compromising much of the code quality.

 Feel free to check out the [daisyUI documentation](https://daisyui.com/docs/install/) to learn more.